 When & Where?

-There are a total of 5 sessions which are two and half hours long and run on a weekly basis.
+There are a total of 5 sessions which are two and half hours long (with plenty of breaks) and run on a weekly basis.
 We have courses beginning on the following dates at the Cathedral in Sheffield City Centre:

 - Tuesday 9th January – 9:30am-12pm